Thank you for choosing CounselingWise to help you create compelling website content!

 To prepare for filling out these questionnaires and understanding why we ask certain questions, please look over the information provided below for the types of pages we typically write.
 (The most common pages clients order are: specialty pages, modality pages, and about pages.)
 You can simply choose to read the information corresponding to the type(s) of page(s) you ordered.

 2. Understanding the Purpose of Various Page Types

 Specialty pages are pages to market your service(s).
 They are often the first pages on your website a potential client lands on.
 In order to write a strong marketing message that resonates with the reader, we need to crawl into the skin of your potential client.
 The more specific your message is and the more spot on it is about what they’re feeling, the more they will perk up and pay attention to what you’re saying.

 Our 7-Point Marketing Message for specialty pages is specifically designed to accomplish this by creating an emotional connection with the reader from the start.
+Page content is mostly written in 2nd person voice, talking directly to the reader/potential client.
 The specialty page questionnaire is the most detailed one of all questionnaires we use.